EnviroDIY/ModularSensors/README.md

     - For all AVR processors, you must also have a [Maxim DS3231](https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html) high precision I2C real-time clock with the SQE/INT pin connected to a pin on your processor which supports either external or pin-change interrupts.
     - For SAMD boards, this library makes use of their on-board (though less accurate) real-time clock.
 - A SD card reader attached to the processor via SPI.
-- A modem-type unit to communicate remote data (See [Modem and Internet Functions](#Modem) for supported models.)
+- Environmental sensors
 - A battery to power the system
 - A solar charging curcuit
-- Environmental sensors
+- A modem-type unit to communicate remote data (Optional for logging data, but required for sending data directly to the internet.
+See [Modem and Internet Functions](#Modem) for supported models.)
 - Protected water-proof enclosures and mountings for all of the above
-- An OTG cable to connect serial output from the board to a cell phone (Not required, but very helpful for debugging.)
+- An OTG cable to connect serial output from the board to a cell phone (Optional, but very helpful for debugging.)

 ## <a name="ldeps"></a>Library Dependencies